TongRenYuYe/Follow-your-heart/README.md

 # Attention

-Clicking on the icon( logo , like a windmill ) will jump to login.html.
+* Clicking on the icon( logo , like a windmill ) will jump to login.html.

+* Clicking on the icon( logo , at a right of the windmill icon ) will jump to sign.html.

 # Contributor